ImranR98/Backdraft/README.md

 `helpers.ts` contains any simple, reusable helper functions that may be used in multiple files.

 ### Testing
-Each `.test.ts` file in the `test` directory contains Mocha tests for a particular set of server endpoints.
+Each `.test.ts` file in the `test` directory contains functional Mocha tests for a particular set of server endpoints.
 All root hook plugins are in `hooks.ts`.

 In principle, each test should be fully independent and isolated from others.
 This means that there should be a root hook plugin that connects to a new, empty test database (in memory, using mongodb-memory-server).
 This also means that, for example, a test that requires the existence of a logged in user would need a signup and login to be done first in `before` or `beforeEach` hooks.
 While this does lead to repetition, it is the only way to keep tests independent.